Risk Factors Dashboard

 We are subject to an extensive body of accounting rules and best practices.
 Periodic changes to such rules may change the treatment and recognition of critical financial line items and affect our profitability.

-Our business operations are significantly influenced by the extensive body of accounting regulations in the United States.
-Regulatory bodies periodically issue new guidance, altering accounting rules and reporting requirements, which can substantially affect the preparation and reporting of our financial statements.
-These changes might necessitate retrospective application, potentially leading to restatements of prior period financial statements.
+Our business operations are significantly influenced by the extensive body of accounting regulations in the United States, which are subject to periodic updates and changes.
+Regulatory bodies, including the FASB and the SEC, periodically issue new guidance or alter existing accounting rules and reporting requirements, which can substantially impact the preparation and reporting of our financial statements.
+These changes may require us to adopt new accounting standards, leading to potential adjustments in how we report our financial position, performance, and risk exposures.
+Additionally, such

 Non-compliance with the USA Patriot Act, Bank Secrecy Act, or other laws and regulations could result in fines or sanctions and limit our ability to get regulatory approval of acquisitions.

 The USA Patriot and Bank Secrecy Acts require financial institutions to develop programs to prevent financial institutions from being used for money laundering and terrorist activities.
 If such activities are detected, financial institutions are obligated to file suspicious activity reports with the U.S. Treasury’s Office of Financial Crimes Enforcement Network.
 These rules require financial institutions to establish procedures for identifying and verifying the identity of customers seeking to open new financial accounts.
-Failure to comply with these regulations could result in fines or sanctions and limit our ability to get regulatory approval of acquisitions.
-While we have developed policies and procedures designed to assist in compliance with these laws and regulations, no assurance can be given that these policies and procedures will be effective in preventing violations of these laws and regulations.
+Additionally, any perceived or actual failure to prevent money laundering or terrorist financing activities could significantly damage our reputation.
+These outcomes could have a material adverse effect on our business, financial condition, results of operations, and growth prospects.

-If our enterprise risk management framework is not effective at mitigating risk and loss to us, we could suffer unexpected losses and our results of operations could be materially adversely affected.
+If our enterprise risk management framework is not effective at mitigating risk and loss, we could suffer unexpected losses and our results of operations could be materially adversely affected.

 Our enterprise risk management framework seeks to achieve an appropriate balance between risk and return, which is critical to optimizing stockholder value.
 We have established processes and procedures intended to identify, measure, monitor, report, analyze, and control the types of risk to which we are subject to.
 These risks include, among others, liquidity, credit, market, interest rate, operational, legal and compliance, and reputational risk.
 Our framework also includes financial or other modeling methodologies that involve management assumptions and judgment.
 We also maintain a compliance program to identify, measure, assess, and report on our adherence to applicable laws, policies, and procedures.
 While we assess and improve these programs on an ongoing basis, there can be no assurance that our risk management or compliance programs, along with other related controls, will effectively mitigate risk under all circumstances, or that it will adequately mitigate any risk or loss to us.
 However, as with any risk management framework, there are inherent limitations to our risk management strategies as they may exist, or develop in the future, including risks that we have not appropriately anticipated or identified.
 If our risk management framework proves ineffective, we could suffer unexpected losses and our business, financial condition, results of operations or growth prospects could be materially adversely affected.
 We may also be subject to potentially adverse regulatory consequences.